LIV (nightclub): Cultural impact and reception

 By 2011, LIV Miami was the seventh-highest grossing nightclub in the United States as well as the second best in the world according to Reuters.
 The club is often the site of numerous celebrity encounters, with one particular night after Florida lifted its COVID-19 pandemic restrictions hosting Diddy, Jamie Foxx, Floyd Mayweather, 2 Chainz, Anuel AA, Lil Baby, Lil Wayne and Jake Paul, the last of which joined right after scoring a boxing win.
 Some people who have worked at LIV have become famous in their own right for working with the club, such as talent director Sarah Lucey (also known as Irish Sarah) and Grutman himself.
 Grutman further views LIV as a "Disney World for champions", with it hosting the Miami Heat, Dallas Mavericks, and many UFC fighters and boxers after their victories.

 In 2012, LIV was ranked as the fifth highest grossing nightclub in the United States, and the only one from Miami within the ten highest grossing, estimated by Nightclub & Bar Magazine to generate between $35 and $45 million that year.
 In 2015, Nightclub & Bar magazine estimated that LIV Miami made $40–$45 million, making it the fifth highest grossing nightclub that year.
 The club is regarded by Time Out as a club which has set the standard for other megaclubs worldwide as "opulent and turnt beyond belief".

 LIV on Sunday has been particularly impactful on hip hop.
 Various rap songs have referenced the Sunday night party by name, including "Hustle Hard" by Ace Hood and Lil Wayne in the lyric "LIV on Sunday, King of Diamonds Monday", and Meek Mill's song "Amen" which references the party in the chorus "do LIV on Sunday like a church".
-Meek Mill also filmed the music video for "Amen" at LIV.
+Meek Mill also filmed the music video for "Amen" at LIV Miami.